Bilingual Teacher Pathway (Secondary)

 • Enjoy a flexible schedule of evening classes for working individuals

-• Field Experience (student teaching) often leads to employment.
+• Student teaching often leads to employment.

-Bilingual Teacher Pathway: Why PSU?
+Bilingual Teacher Pathway (Secondary): Why PSU?

 In April 2016, Oregon joined 32 other states in instituting the award of a State Seal of Biliteracy to high school students who are proficient in at least two languages by the time they graduate.
 More than half of Oregon’s school districts now aim to have their graduates obtain this honor on their diploma.
 Dual-language programs are at the forefront of this movement to promote bilingualism and biliteracy, so the demand for dual-language programs increases annually.
 As the leading public university in Oregon’s largest urban center, PSU supplies many of the state’s bilingual teachers.
 PSU’s deeply welcoming and inclusive environment provides space for BTP’s diverse students.
 Both at PSU and in BTP, education is a powerful scaffolding.
 It helps graduates be resilient in changing job markets and make a difference where you work.

-The BTP program has been nationally recognized and awarded.
 Our cohort model brings together bilingual students to build on each other’s cultural and linguistic strengths.
 You will learn together about culturally responsive pedagogy and practices and advocating for equity and social justice in education.
 BTP graduates are highly prepared to teach in dual-language settings and classrooms where there are multilingual students representing many languages.

 BTP is a state leader in providing a teacher preparation program specifically designed for bilingual-bicultural students.
 The curriculum is centered around an equity lens that views language and culture as assets and that draws from the research and best practices for working with bilingual and emerging bilingual students and families.
 BTP graduates are highly prepared to teach in dual-language settings as well as in classrooms where there are multiple bilingual students representing many languages.